JessCG/Outreach_CodingAndWaves/README.md

 # Outreach_CodingAndWaves
 Activities developed to introduce middle or high school students to programming, as well as data analysis and oceanography, using an example with waves generated in the Scripps Institution of Oceanography's wave tank.
+You will need to download R and RStudio, both are free.

 For those not familiar with GitHub, the best way to get started with this material is to navigate to the Outreach_CodingAndWaves folder, then click on the